jguadagno/jguadagno.github.io/_posts/2024/2024-07-13-docker-volume-location-on-windows.md

 #### File Explorer

 If you open up File Explorer, you should see a folder called `Volumes` in the root of the `C:\` drive.
 This folder is a symbolic link to the Docker volumes.
-In addition, you can see the Docker folder that contains the volumes, `docker-desktop-data`, by expanding the Linux file system in the File Explorer.
-This is only a Windows 11 feature.

 ![Windows Explorer - Linux Docker Desktop Volumes](/assets/images/posts/2024/docker-volume-location-on-windows/docker-desktop-folder-highlighted.png)